 Cover and allow to rise slowly in the fridge for 12 – 24 hours.
 Any longer, and you run the risk of over-proofing, which will result in flatter bit still very delicious bread.

-Liberally grease a large baking tray with olive oil (we’re talking an even .5cm coverage) and tip out the focaccia dough onto the tray.
+Line a large baking tray with baking paper.
+Liberally grease with olive oil (we’re talking an even .5cm coverage) and tip out the focaccia dough onto the tray.
 Flip the dough so both sides have been coated in oil, then, using your hands, gently push the dough out to the edges.
 Allow the dough to rest and come to room temperature for 1 hour.

 Preheat the oven to 200°C.

 Using your fingertips, press the dough all over, leaving little dimples.
-Add toppings; if you’re adding potatoes overlap them slightly so they resemble fish scales.
-Drizzle with a little extra olive oil and season liberally with salt and pepper.
+Add toppings, drizzle with a little extra olive oil and season liberally with salt and pepper.